 My draft Petition could involve up to Ten Questions for interested 'voters' to answer.
-One of the failings of many Petitions is that responders are asked one question only such as.
+One of the failings of many Petitions is that 'responders' are asked one question only such as.
 "Do you support re-introduction of Capital Punishment?"
 Most Australians would likely vote No, unless an Anita Cobby style gang rape and brutal murder had recently occurred.
 I have expended several hundred hours researching the re-introduction of both Capital Punishment and Corporal Punishment that were both regularly Sentenced until the early 20th Century.
 My Discussion Paper Thinking Outside the Cell (explained at www.AustraliaSlowlearner.world) asserts that re-introducing Punishment Deterrents Sentenced by our Forefather Governors will achieve a material reduction across Level 1 to Level 6 of the Penalty Scale and a commensurate decrease in the \$19.7 billion expended in 2019-20 on net operating annual expenditure on Corrective Services [table CA.1].
-Re-introducing a low incidence of Capital Punishment (adopted in South Korea, Japan, USA et al)

-and cost-effective Corporal Punishment would evidence a material reduction in drug smuggling.
+Re-introducing a very low incidence of Capital Punishment (adopted in South Korea, Singapore, Thailand, Malaysia, Indonesia, Japan, USA et al) and cost-effective Corporal Punishment would evidence a material reduction in drug smuggling.
+It behooves Australia's Criminal Justice System to Sentenced the maximum possible Punishment for the most despicable type of murder being Filicide to provide as much discouragement as possible to an angry parent or step-parent from killing their child or children.
 Locking over 40,000 felons into tiny steel cages across Australia within The University of Crime is a futile and exceedingly costly Punishment that fails to effectively Deter committing crimes across Level 1 to Level 6 of the Penalty Scale.
-Hence, any Petition requires several questions to evidence that the Voter understands associated issues and consequences.
+Hence, any Petition requires several questions to evidence that Voters understands associated issues and consequences.

-9. This Writer will answer any written questions if your research personnel expend at least 10 hours reading webpages herein
+9. This Writer will answer any written questions from you

-I will respond to any written questions from you provided your research associates/friends have expended at least 10 hours reading more consequential webpages provided in my Letter to Dr. Jim Chalmers, Federal Treasurer dated 7 Sept 2022 and this letter.
+I will respond to any written questions from you.
 Credit Card Products are the most widely used and differentiated retail borrowing instrument in both 'variety of types' and 'quantum of providers' in the Western World - by a country mile.
 If the 2018 Royal Commission into Financial Services had kicked-off by investigating Unconscionable Conduct by many Credit Card Issuers that manifested since the early 1990s, Commissioner Hayne could have expended all of 2018 cleaning up only one banking product, such has been the breadth and depth of Predatory Marketing ostensibly targeted at Financially Uneducated And Vulnerable Australians; Credit Cardholders with low Financial Literacy.

-Hence, the only way to materially reduce exploitation of Credit Cardholders with low Financial Literacy is for concerned citizens to read and comprehend a variety of legislation and reports in Defined Terms and Documents that has taken the Writer several years to assemble, particularly after his Submission to the RBA dated 8 Dec 2011 was ignored..
-The current review of the RBA offers a one-off opportunity to not only eliminate Predatory Marketing, Balance Transfer luring of the most lucrative Credit Cardholders (away from other Credit Card Issuers) and charging Usurious Interest Rates by inter alia now seeking application of the User Pays Principle to the Retail Supply Side.
-But also to establish a template for the USA and UK et al to adopt, although legislation governing those two 'central banks' does not entail the same level of obligation to "the economic prosperity and welfare of its people.
+The only way to materially reduce exploitation of many Credit Cardholders with low Financial Literacy is for concerned citizens to read and comprehend a variety of legislation and reports in Defined Terms and Documents that has taken the Writer several years to assemble - after his detailed Submission to the RBA dated 8 Dec 2011 was ignored.

+The current review of the RBA offers a one-off opportunity to not only eliminate Predatory Marketing, Balance Transfer luring of the most lucrative Credit Cardholders (away from other Credit Card Issuers) and charging Usurious Interest Rates by inter alia seeking application of the User Pays Principle to the Retail Supply Side.
+But also to reduce the unnecessary and confusing diversity of Credit Card Products and to simplify the information provided and improve transparency.